jnt0r/vue-auth0-plugin/README.md

 ## Prerequisites

 You need a Auth0 tenant and a configured Auth0 application.
-For information about how to create these, take a look [here](https://auth0.com/docs/get-started)
+For information about how to create these, take a look at the [official documentation](https://auth0.com/docs/get-started).

 ## Installation